tetrapharmakon/species/_lectures/8-species-like-categories.md

 ### Weighted species

 Fix a commutative, unitary ring $R$.
-The category of*{*eighted sets} is defined as the following comma category construction:
+The category of *weighted sets* is defined as the following comma category construction:

 {% tex classes: [antex, display] %}
 \setlength{\fboxrule}{1sp}